moritzscheckenbach/KI_Training_Pipeline/README.md

 - Freezing Strategies

 For further changes please make sure not to break anything and test your work extensively.
+**Note** that the Pipeline internally works in COCO-Format, other formats like YOLO or Pascal (to be implemented) are transformed into the COCO-Format.
+For the exact composition of the data consult the [Dataloader directory](#dataloader-directories).
+Later when giving the images and targets to the model, the targets are transformed in XYXY Pytorch convention.
+The Predicitons of the model are then transformed back into the COCO-Format.

 ### Internal Pipeline Structure